Kaoryuu/OSCP-Cheatsheet/README.md

 ```
 #### 3.3 Password bruteforce
 before bruteforce prefer to find a valid username because combination of bruteforce username and password is very very long
+Hydra vs Medusa: hydra is more complexe but she have more flexibilities

 **Hydra services :**
 | Service/Protocol                    | Example Command                                                                                               |